 This is just an example and there can be many ways to effectively program the HRBS into a hypertrophy phase of training.

 Let’s wrap this up.

 First, make sure you understand why you would use the HRBS in the first place.

 Hopefully, I’ve outlined the reasons why to consider this in this article.

 And don’t forget that hypertrophy training is essential for many reasons (ex. health and metabolism, aesthetics, and to get stronger).

 Second, make sure you know how to use this effectively into a progressive program.

 For example, this is something that has to be used with considerations to avoid overreaching or overtraining.

-The HRBS is a part of the Barbell Bodybuilding program – which is just about ready for “primetime.”
+The HRBS is a part of the Barbell Bodybuilding program (*The Barbell Bodybuilding program is currently being updated and completely upgraded.)